 Bentley University has begun a ten year capital plan to modernize and expand the campus including renovating academic buildings and residence halls, building a new multipurpose arena, a health and wellness center and a new academic building.
 Current projects include:

-Bentley teamed with Architectural Resources Cambridge (ARC) to renovate and expand Jennison Hall, one of the school’s primary and oldest classroom buildings which currently houses four science labs, faculty offices for the department of Natural and Applied Sciences (NAS), two learning labs and 37 classrooms.
+Bentley teamed also partnered with Architectural Resources Cambridge (ARC) to renovate and expand Jennison Hall, one of the school’s primary and oldest classroom buildings which houses four science labs, faculty offices for the department of Natural and Applied Sciences (NAS), two learning labs and 37 classrooms.

 The major renovation transformed the existing dark and tired classroom building into a dynamic new learning environment that included renovated classroom and lab spaces with state-of-the-art technology and physical layouts that meet the teaching and learning requirements of a leading 21st century business university.